German Pancakes

 What are German Pancakes?

 A German pancake, sometimes called a Dutch Baby, a Bismarck, a Dutch puff, or a Hootenanny, is a large American crepe-like popover pancake.
-You only need six ingredients and you don’t have to stand by the skillet filliping pancakes all morning.
+You only need 6 ingredients and you don’t have to stand by the skillet filliping pancakes all morning.

 How to Make German Pancakes